Carbon footprinting helps you to quantify the farms greenhouse gas emissions

 The carbon footprint shows how much greenhouse gas is being produced through routine activities on your farm.
 It highlights areas of the business where greenhouse gas emissions seem high and allows you to compare your farm performance against other similar enterprise types (benchmarking like for like).
 High farm emissions reflect poor utilisation of costly inputs, highlighting scope to implement efficiency savings – benefiting both the farm business and the wider environment.
 Some supermarkets already ask suppliers to provide this information.

-How do you improve efficiency on a dairy farm?
+How do you improve efficiency on a beef farm?